OStillman/Pi_WebServer/README.md

 Project that will be hopefully used for control of the Pi away from the Terminal

 At the moment, this will be used as:
  - Local Meal Planner.
-For how I currently use this, Google App Engine is overkill...
+As how I currently use this, Google App Engine is overkill...